damian-anslik/simple-reddit-bot/README.md

 A Python library that makes it easy to build Reddit bots.
 The library provides a simple wrapper around Reddit's REST API.

-## How to create a bot?
+## Getting Started

-1. Register your app with Reddit.
+1. Register your bot with Reddit.
     - Navigate to https://www.reddit.com/prefs/apps
     - Scroll down to the bottom of the page and click on 'Create an app'
     - Enter a name for the app